 • To facilitate in settlement negotiations where appropriate.

-Determining the Best Interests of the Child
+How is the Best Interests of the Child determined by a ICL?

 • Examine documents from organisations such as schools, Department of Family and Community Services and the police and obtain the medical, psychiatric and psychological records of the children and their parents.
 These documents are obtained by way of subpoenas issued by the ICL during the proceedings.